eigenfoo/old-eigenfoo.github.io/_drafts/2020-11-22-tensor-computation-libraries.md

 With this in mind, we can go through the zoo of tensor computation libraries:

+## A Zoo of Tensor Computation Libraries

+Having outlined the basic internals of tensor computation libraries, I think it’s helpful to go through several of the popular libraries as examples.
+I've tried to link to the relevant documentation where possible.

-- PyTorch and TensorFlow
+## PyTorch and TensorFlow

-- JAX
+## JAX
   * Trax and Flax

-- Theano
+## Theano
   * Static graph

+## Numba and Cython

-- Numba and Cython aren't tensor computation libraries (they don't deal with tensors), but (at least for me) share the same headspace as all of the things that do, so it's worth disambiguating.
+Numba and Cython aren't tensor computation libraries (they don't deal with tensors), but (at least for me) share the same headspace as all of the things that do, so it's worth disambiguating.

 > PyTorch builds up a graph as you compute the forward pass, and one call to `backward()` on some
 > "result" node then augments each intermediate node in the graph with the gradient of the result node